 In summary low soil pH will result in lower availability of the nutrients in the soil and poorer response to applied fertilisers and organic manures.
 Unfortunately Teagasc, the Irish Agriculture and Food Development Authority estimates that two-thirds of Irish grassland soils have a pH of less than 6.2 which is a serious limiting factor for crop production.

 Before re-seeding it is important to carry out a soil sample test.
-If a field is underperforming the real issue needs to be identified, re-seeding may not be the solution.
+If a field is underperforming the real issue needs to be identified as re-seeding may not be the solution.
 A soil sample test however will determine the soil pH level.
 If a field is highly acidic or is lacking in soil nutrients, high grass growth will still struggle even if re-seeding is carried out.
-Soil analysis will identify the pH levels and if there is a low pH then lime should be applied to resolve this.
+If there is a low pH then lime should be applied to resolve this.
 Soil testing helps identify the real issue and eliminates any unnecessary or incorrect treatment.